wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_installation.rst

     # /opt/splunk/bin/splunk start

+  .. note:: At this point, after accepting the license a new password will be required to be inserted for the user 'admin'.

+  After this step Splunk Web service will be listening at the 8000 port, so you can browse to http://<your-machine-ip>:8000 in order to access the Web GUI.

 4. Optional.
 If you additionally want Splunk service to start at boot time, please execute the following command:

   .. code-block:: console